 These no-chill and no-roll Gluten Free Sugar Cookies are super easy to make and can be eaten as-is or dressed up for any holiday or occasion!
-Our sugar cookies are not only gluten free, but they’re also vegan and nut free.
+Our sugar cookies are not only gluten free, but they’re also vegan, allergy friendly, and nut free.

 Hey friends, I’m back with another allergy friendly recipe for you, and this one is top 8 free!
 If you’ve been looking for an easy gluten free and dairy free sugar cookie recipe, we’ve got you covered.